-If you just put a word or series of words in the search box, the application will filter the table to keep all lines having these words (logical operator AND).
+If you enter a word or series of words in the search box, the application will filter the table to only display lines having these words (logical operator AND).

 If you want to add (logical operator OR) some lines, you must prefix your word by "+".

 If you want to remove (logical operator NOT) some lines, you must prefix your word by "-".

 If you want to search only on one column, you must prefix your word by the column name, like: col1:word.